Flynn effect: Schooling

 The duration of average schooling has increased steadily.
-One problem with this explanation is that if in the US comparing older and more recent subjects with similar educational levels, then the IQ gains appear almost undiminished in each such group considered individually.
+However, a criticism of this explanation is that if (in the United States) older and younger subjects, with similar educational levels, are compared together, then the IQ gains appear almost undiminished in each group compared to when they are considered individually.

 Many studies find that children who do not attend school score drastically lower on the tests than their regularly attending peers.
 During the 1960s, when some Virginia counties closed their public schools to avoid racial integration, compensatory private schooling was available only for White children.
 On average, the scores of African-American children who received no formal education during that period decreased at a rate of about six IQ points per year.